nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### 3.2.3 Clearing all suppliers and deliveries : `clear`

-Clears all data regarding suppliers and deliveries in vendor vault.
+Clears all data regarding suppliers and deliveries in VendorVault.

 Format: `clear`